 Dedicated incident Air-to-Air and Air-to-Ground frequencies will be ordered by incidents through the established ordering process.
-Frequency requests are sent by the GACCs to the National Interagency Coordination Center (NICC), who then forwards the frequency requests to the NIFC-CDO at the National Interagency Incident Communications Division (NIICD).
-The NIFC-CDO then fills the frequency request in ROSS.
+All frequency requests are to be sent by the GACCs directly to the National Interagency Radio Support Cache (NIRSC) where the NIFC-CDO then coordinates with appropriate agencies and fills the frequency request in ROSS.
 The CDO coordinates all National FS and DOI frequencies, as well as any additional frequencies released by other agencies for wildland fire support.
 All aviation frequencies are to be ordered on an Aircraft Order as an "A" Request Number in ROSS.
 The COML will request, assign, and report all frequencies used on the incident to the CDO or COMC.
 Frequencies will be documented on the ICS-205 Incident Radio Communications Plan and on the ICS-220 Air Operations Summary forms.
-If additional frequencies are required, the COML will coordinate and order them through the established ordering process (through the GACC and NICC to the CDO or COMC).
+If additional frequencies are required, the COML will coordinate and order them through the established ordering process (through the GACC to NIRSC and filled by the CDO or COMC).